MechanicOfTheSequence/nosedocs-new/ancient-sites-notes.md

   - (half-moon symbol) aya on the right
   - with a serpent coming down the middle.

-utu (shamash) is the primary solar diety and husband of aya. utu is also innana's twin brother.
+utu (shamash) is the primary solar deity and husband of aya. utu is also innana's twin brother.

 a composite being is beginning to emerge, which represent the two sides of the tree: